tubetraveller/overview_mlops_wine_quality_student/README.md

 First of all you need to start by forking and cloning the project.
 Then, you must create a virtual environment where you'll install all the necessary libraries.
 These can be found in the `requirements.txt` file 📚 Make sure you activate your virtual environment before you use it 😉

-For what follows, the first two steps have been provided so all you have to do is have a look at the files to make sure you understand the workflow.
+Now let's go through the files that are readily available.

-## Step 1: Configuration Files 📘
+## Configuration Files 📘
-Let's have a quick look at the different `yaml` files in our `src` folder.
+Let's have a quick look at the three `yaml` files in our `src` folder.

-You can start by having a look at the `config.yaml` 📂 You will see that it sets the paths to the different files that will be used in each of the steps we'll put in place.
+You can start by having a look at the `config.yaml` 📂 You will see that it sets the paths to the different files that will be used and created in each of the steps we'll put in place.

 Next, inside the `data_module_def` folder we have the `schema.yaml` 🗃️ If you have a look at it you'll see it defines the data types for each column in the dataset we'll work with.

-Finally, you can have a look at `params.yaml` 📊 inside the `models_module_def` folder.
-What this file does is set the hyperparameters of the model we'll put in place.
+Finally, inside the `models_module_def` folder  you can have a look at `params.yaml` 📊 What this file does is set the hyperparameters of the model we'll put in place.

 ⚠️ The file `src/config.py` defines the global variables containing the paths to these yaml files to facilitate their access.

-## Step 2: Common Utilities 🛠️
+## Common Utilities 🛠️
 In `src/common_utils.py` we have reusable functions:

 * read_yaml(filepath: str) -> dict
 * create_directories(paths: List[str])